drupalprojects/invite/README.txt

 * Give some roles permission to send invites at the Access control page (admin/user/access).

   "send mass invitations": Allows users to send an invitation to multiple recipients (this was formerly a setting known as "limit per turn").
   "track invitations": To give users access to the overview pages and associated actions (withdraw etc).
 Useful to hide overviews from anonymous users.
-  "view invite statistics": Allows users to view invite statistics on their profile pages as well as view the Top inviters/User rank block.
-  "view own invite statistics": Same as above, but limits viewing statistics to the user's own profile.
   "withdraw accepted invitations": This will allow your users to delete accepted invitations.
 It will also delete all invitations from/to a user upon termination of its account.
 Disable it to prevent users from deleting their account to be re-invited.
+With the help of the Cancel User Accounts module it is possible to terminate user accounts by withdrawing an invitation.

+  "view invite statistics": Allows users to view invite statistics on their profile pages as well as view the Top inviters/User rank block.
+  "view own invite statistics": Same as above, but limits viewing statistics to the user's own profile.

 * Invite adds a new registration mode called 'New user registration by invitation only' to the User settings page (admin/user/settings), which allows